 3 – Go to the farmers’ market

-Going for your fresh fruits and veggies to the farmers’ market is a great way to reduce your waste for several reasons.
+Going for your fresh fruits and veggies to the farmers’ market is a great idea to reduce your waste for several reasons.

 It is easier for you to get almost everything package-free.
 You will be able to directly put your fruits and vegetables into your bags.